- 100% response rate

 Every year I watch films nominated for Academy Awards 🏆as “Best Picture” or “Best International Feature Film”, as well as I often dream about the visit of Cannes International Film Festival.
 I feel happy that in Latvia every September and October we have 2 film events - “Baltic Pearl” (http://balticpearl.lv/#/) and “Riga International Film Festival” (https://rigaiff.lv/en/) that provides an option to watch alternate films without going abroad.
 I have my favourite actors and film directors whose works I like the most, like Paolo Sorrentino (Italy), Pedro Almodovar (Spain), Francois Ozon (France), Martin Scorsese (US), Lars von Trier (Denmark), Xavier Dolan (Canada), Asghar Farhadi (Iran), Yorgos Lanthimos (Greece), Kirill Serebrennikov (Russia).

 After films my second weakness is opera. 🎭 Before going to opera I usually try to read libretto and find more information about first recognition.
 My goal is to watch The Guardian Top50 operas (https://amp.theguardian.com/music/2011/aug/20/top-50-operas), plus operas with interesting background like queer love story opera “Hadrian” or lost-and-found opera “Motezuma”.
 In Latvia in June and December we have opera closing events, that is why it is good time to listen world known singers and enjoy the best arias.
-I love performances in Latvian National Opera house, especially if director is Latvian-Armenian professional Aik Karapetian or famous Latvia-born singers Elina Garanca, Kristine Opolais, Marina Rebeka, Aleksandrs Antonenko are participating.
+I love performances in Latvian National Opera house, especially if director is Latvian-Armenian professional Aik Karapetian or if participants are famous Latvia-born singers Elina Garanca, Kristine Opolais, Marina Rebeka, Aleksandrs Antonenko.

 To get new portion of sticky songs every year I watch Eurovision Song Contest. 🎤 Of course, I have my favorite bands and singers, like - Adele, Enrike Iglesiass, Ricky Martin, Alvaro Soler, Britney Spears, The Queen, Lady Gaga, Abba, or some Latvian music stars - Brainstorm, Intars Busulis, Aminata, Laima Vaikule.